ArdanaLabs/audit/src/attacks/reentrancy.md

 # Reentrancy

+\begin{definition}[Reentrant]\label{dfn:reentrant}
-A procedure is **reentrant** if it can be initiated while it's already running or a prior initiation has been interrupted and both runs can terminate, failing to raise an error.
+A procedure is \textbf{reentrant} if it can be initiated while it's already running or a prior initiation has been interrupted and both runs can terminate, failing to raise an error.
+\end{definition}

 The infamous "DAO Hack" of 2016 occurred because Solidity allows the programmer to write reentrant smart contracts [@SCSec, pp. 59-63].

 \begin{belief}[No reentrancy]\label{blf:reent}
 Plutus does not afford the freedom to write reentrant contracts.